What does “konoha” mean in Japanese?

 Definition and meanings of “konoha”

-The definition and meanings are simple and clear, I think.
-To understand this noun more clearly, however, let me explain its kanji expression in detail.
+The definition and meanings are simple and clear.
+To understand this noun more clearly, however, let me explain its kanji mixed expression in detail.

 Konoha in kanji

-The kanji expression of “konoha” consists of the following three parts:
+The kanji mixed expression of konoha consists of the following three characters:

-- の : a case particle joining two nouns.
+- no – の : a case particle used to join two nouns.
 Normally, the first one can work as a modifier to describe the second.
-Word orders in Japanese and English are different, but the role of this case particle is similar to that of the English preposition, “of”.
+Word orders in Japanese and English are different, but the role of this case particle is similar to that of the English preposition, of.

-These three parts tell us that the formed noun literally means ‘leaves of trees’ in Japanese.
+From these three characters, we can understand that the formed noun literally means ‘leaves of trees’ in Japanese.
 This literal interpretation is very close to the actual meanings.

-When we meet new kanji expressions, we should check their parts in detail to understand their meanings clearly and deeply.
-In many cases, parts tell us a lot about the meanings of the expressions they form.
-Actually, here, we could get the better understanding of “konoha” through the detailed check above.
+When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
+Actually, here, we could get the better understanding of konoha through the detailed check above.

-So far, I’ve explained the definition and meanings of “konoha” together with its kanji expression.
+So far, I’ve explained the definition and meanings of konoha together with its characters.
 Then, let me explain how to use it through the example sentences below.

 konoha ga ochi ta – 木の葉が落ちた (このはがおちた)